 Even if your boxes aren’t infested, make sure to store them in a clean space to protect them from insects.

-The best way to prevent an infestation is to pack your items in plastic bags and plastic storage totes.
+The best way to stay pest-free is to pack your items in plastic bags and plastic storage totes.
 If the plastic is sealed tight, the insects will not survive.

 Prevent Pests in Your Storage Unit

 If you’re temporarily storing your items in a unit, protection from insects and other pests, including rodents, will prevent damage and stop you from bringing the unwanted guests to your new home.
 Here are a few tips to help protect your items in a storage unit:

 - Choose a clean facility.
 Check the facility and look for overflowing garbage cans and unkempt grounds.
 If the facility isn’t well-cared for, the unit might not be as secure.

 - Ask about pest control policies.
 If the facility doesn’t provide you with a pest control policy, look for a different storage provider.

 - Clean your clothing and linens.
 Insects and rodents are attracted to the odor of soiled clothing.

 - Set traps inside the unit.
 Baited traps should be checked often and any rodents you catch should be bagged and tossed in an outdoor garbage can.